fisho-park/fishochain/docs/00_install/01_build-from-source/01_shell-scripts/03_install-eosio-binaries.md

 ---
-content_title: Install EOSIO Binaries
+content_title: Install FOC Binaries
 ---

-## EOSIO install script
+## FOC install script

 For ease of contract development, content can be installed at the `/usr/local` folder using the `eosio_install.sh` script within the `eos/scripts` folder.
 Adequate permission is required to install on system folders: